 Symptoms of delirium tremens include:

 Even if someone cannot enter an alcohol addiction treatment center, it is important that they do not try to detox on their own.
 They should check into a hospital or seek out the assistance of a physician during this time.
-For further information about specific alcohol detox programs, and to start your journey toward recover and sobriety, call Alcohol Treatment Centers Little Rock today at (501) 708-2757.
+For further information about specific alcohol detox programs, call Alcohol Treatment Centers Little Rock today at (501) 708-2757.